Brewing Tea in a Gaiwan

 - Measure the tea and place into a Gaiwan.

-- Give the tea a ‘wake-up’ steeping by pouring just enough hot water (185° for white tea, 195° for oolong, and just off boil for pu-erh) over the leaves to cover them.
-A wake-up steeping should be approximately 10 seconds.
-After 10 seconds discard the water by pouring the water out of the Gaiwan with the lid slightly askew, without allowing the tea leaves to escape.
+- Give the tea a rinse by pouring just enough hot water (185° for white tea, 190° for oolong, and just off the boil for pu-erh) over the leaves to cover them.
+A rinse should be approximately 5 seconds or less.
+Discard the water by pouring the water out of the Gaiwan with the lid slightly askew, without allowing the tea leaves to escape.

 - Pour the tea through a filter into a pot (to filter any leaves that may escape the gaiwan) for serving or directly into teacups (we use 2oz cups in our Tasting Rooms).

-- Repeat this process about 8-9 times (or as many times as you would like).
+- Repeat this process at least 4-5 times (or as many times as you would like).
 Note how the tea leaves change in flavor and how they expand in your Gaiwan the more times you steep them.